codecrafters-io/build-your-own-kafka/stage_descriptions/listing-partitions-03-ea7.md

 ### The `DescribeTopicPartitions` API (Recap)

-The [`DescribeTopicPartitions`](https://kafka.apache.org/protocol.html#The_Messages_DescribeTopicPartitions) API returns metadata about [topics](https://kafka.apache.org/documentation/#intro_concepts_and_terms) and their [partitions](https://kafka.apache.org/documentation/#:~:text=partitioned).
+As a recap, the [`DescribeTopicPartitions`](https://kafka.apache.org/protocol.html#The_Messages_DescribeTopicPartitions) API returns metadata about [topics](https://kafka.apache.org/documentation/#intro_concepts_and_terms) and their [partitions](https://kafka.apache.org/documentation/#:~:text=partitioned).
 In previous stages, you treated all topics as unknown.
 For this stage, you'll read actual topic metadata (from a cluster metadata log) and send a valid response for that topic.

 We've created an interactive protocol inspector for the cluster metadata format and the `DescribeTopicPartitions` response structure: